 (b) After receipt of the disclosure required under division (B)(4)(a) of this section, the exempt commercial purchaser has requested in writing that the insurance agent or broker procure or place the insurance from an unauthorized insurer.

-(C) Except when exempt from due diligence requirements under division (B) of this section, an insurance agent who procures or places insurance through a surplus lines broker shall obtain an affidavit from the insured acknowledging that the insurance policy is to be placed with a company or insurer not authorized to do business in this state and acknowledging that, in the event of the insolvency of the insurer, the insured is not entitled to any benefits or proceeds from the Ohio insurance guaranty association.
-The affidavit must be on a form prescribed by the superintendent.
-The agent shall submit the originally executed affidavit to the surplus lines broker within thirty days after the effective date of the policy.
-If no other agent is involved, the surplus lines broker shall obtain the affidavit from the insured.
+(C) Except when exempt from due diligence requirements under division (B) of this section, an insurance agent who procures or places insurance through a surplus lines broker shall obtain a signed statement from the insured acknowledging that the insurance policy is to be placed with a company or insurer not authorized to do business in this state and acknowledging that, in the event of the insolvency of the insurer, the insured is not entitled to any benefits or proceeds from the Ohio insurance guaranty association.
+The statement must be on a form prescribed by the superintendent and need not be notarized.
+The agent shall submit the original signed statement to the surplus lines broker within thirty days after the effective date of the policy.
+If no other agent is involved, the surplus lines broker shall obtain the statement from the insured.

-The surplus lines broker shall maintain the originally executed affidavit or a copy of the affidavit, and the originating agent shall keep a copy of the affidavit, for at least five years after the effective date of the policy to which the affidavit pertains.
-A copy of the affidavit shall be given to the insured at the time the insurance is bound or a policy is delivered.
+The surplus lines broker shall maintain the original signed statement or a copy of the statement, and the originating agent shall keep a copy of the statement, for at least five years after the effective date of the policy to which the statement pertains.
+A copy of the signed statement shall be given to the insured at the time the insurance is bound or a policy is delivered.